-The extreme levels of social and economic poverty experienced by Palestinian refugees have multidimensional causes.
-They include social discrimination which in Lebanon means that Palestinians are denied citizenship, property rights and excluded from practising 39 syndicated professions, such as law, medicine and engineering (UNRWA, 2018: 1).
+Association which provides training and education projects in eight Palestinian camps in Lebanon.
+The need for the project in Burj Barajneh was identified through research carried out by CGE in three camps in Beirut in 2018 which highlighted the extreme levels of social and economic poverty experienced by Palestinian refugees with multidimensional causes.
+They include social discrimination which in Lebanon means that Palestinians are denied citizenship, property rights and excluded from practising 39 syndicated professions, such as law, medicine and engineering.
 This in turn forces Palestinian workers into the low-paid, unregulated informal economy where they are denied work contracts, labour rights and social protection.
-Palestinians are excluded from participation in the political process and lack representation in government institutions to raise their concerns.
-Palestinian refugees are also subject to spatial disadvantages as their lack of economic and property rights in Lebanon mean that nearly half (45 per cent) live in the twelve camps operated by UNRWA (UNRWA, n.d. f).
-The living environment in the camps is often overcrowded, unsanitary and unsafe, particularly in the larger densely populated camps such as Burj Barajneh and Shatila in Beirut and Ein El-Hilweh in Sidon (Ibid.).
+Palestinians are also subject to political exclusion both from participation in the political process and a lack of representation in government institutions to raise their concerns.
+Palestinian refugees are also subject to spatial disadvantages as their lack of economic and property rights in Lebanon mean that nearly half (45 per cent) live in the twelve camps operated by UNRWA.
+The living environment in the camps is often overcrowded, unsanitary and unsafe, particularly in the larger densely populated camps such as Burj Barajneh and Shatila in Beirut and Ein el-Hilweh in Sidon.